-Welcome to the University of Alabama at Birmingham School of Health Professions (SHP), one of the nation's leaders in the health care industry.
+Welcome to the University of Alabama at Birmingham School of Health Professions, a national leader in the health care industry.

-We are home to one of the largest health professions schools in the nation with more than 20 programs at the baccalaureate, master's, and doctoral levels with nearly 2,000 undergraduate and graduate students enrolled.
-The School of Health Professions is part of UAB's thriving academic health center.
-As one of our students, you will have the opportunity to work side-by-side with world-renowned researchers and faculty, utilize advanced technologies and experience cutting-edge approaches to clinical treatment.
+We are home to one of the largest health professions schools in the nation with more than 25 programs at the baccalaureate, master's, and doctoral levels, with over 2,000 undergraduate and graduate students enrolled.
+The School of Health Professions, part of UAB's thriving academic health center, offers you the opportunity to work side-by-side with world-renowned researchers and faculty, utilize advanced technologies, and experience cutting-edge approaches to clinical treatment.

-We understand that health care needs are constantly changing.
-That is why we continue to add innovative programs such as Biotechnology, Genetic Counseling, our one-of-a-kind Low Vision Rehabilitation graduate certificate, Healthcare Quality and Safety, a Ph.D. in Rehabilitation Science, and a Master's in Biomedical and Health Sciences which can be completed within eleven months.
-We offer Health Physics, our newest program.
-We offer all of these in addition to our many other well-established programs.
+We understand that healthcare needs are constantly changing.
+That is why we continue to add innovative programs such as Biotechnology.
+We also offer graduate programs you will only find in Alabama at UAB like Genetic Counseling, Nuclear Medicine Technology, Low Vision Rehabilitation, Healthcare Quality and Safety, Ph.D. in Rehabilitation Science, and Biomedical and Health Sciences, which can be completed within eleven months.
+Plus, our newest programs - Healthcare Simulation and Clinical Pathologist Assistant - are each one of only a handful of their kind offered in the U.S.

 Our degrees and programs are fully accredited by their respective professional organizations.
-This means you will be eligible for licensure, national certification or registration, and enjoy being in high demand within the job market.
-Our first-time student exam pass rate on credentialing exams is an astounding 98 percent.
+This means you will be eligible for licensure, national certification or registration and enjoy being in high demand within the job market.
+Our first-time student exam pass rate on many credentialing exams is an astounding 98 percent or higher.

-Several of our programs preside among the nation's top 25 of the U.S. News and World Report including our bachelor's degree in Health Care Management- ranked at number two, our master's in Health Administration- ranked at number two, entry level Physical Therapy- ranked at number 19, Physician Assistant program- ranked at number 16 and Occupational Therapy- ranked at number 85.
-We continue to be rated at the top of the list in research funding from the National Institutes of Health, and SHP is the only school in the country to house both an NIH-funded Nutrition and Obesity Research Center and an NIH Diabetes Research and Training Center.
+All of our programs with rankings preside among the nation's top of the U.S. News and World Report, including our #1 ranked M.S. in Health Administration program.
+We continue to be rated at the top of the list in research funding from the National Institutes of Health, and the School is one of only a small number in the country to house both an NIH-funded Nutrition and Obesity Research Center and an NIH-funded Diabetes Research and Training Center.

-Graduating from SHP means you will have acquired an esteemed degree, enjoy choosing among a host of job options in health care, an industry that continues to grow rapidly, and be well-prepared to make a difference in your field.
+Graduating from the School of Health Professions means you will acquire an esteemed degree, have a host of job opportunities in healthcare - an industry that continues to grow rapidly - and be well prepared to make a difference in your community.

-Our alumni give advice to current students that is worth repeating: be a sponge, learn your craft, be a better professional for your patients, be open minded to future possibilities, and remember to have a healthy work/ life balance.
-I look forward to seeing you grow in your respective field and watch as you become the professional we know you can be.
+Our alumni give advice to current students that is worth repeating: "learn your craft, be a better professional for your patients, be open minded to future possibilities, and remember to have a healthy work/ life balance".

+I look forward to seeing you grow in your respective field and watching you become the leader we know you can be.

+Andrew Butler, PhD

-Harold P. Jones, PhD Dean, UAB School of Health Professions
+Dean, UAB School of Health Professions